Tyronezzz/Tyronezzz-calculus-solver/README.md

 stack run
 ```

-Then input your question, for example, (x, 2*x).
-Press the enter and then you can get the steps.
-Be careful, you cannot use key left, key right.
+Then input your question, for example, (x, x^2), for the derivative of x^2 to x.
+Press the enter and then you can get the steps.Be careful, you cannot use key left, key right.
 You can only solve one problem in this program.
 *For unary expressions like sin(x), you need to type as (sin (x)) with the outer brackets.*